If you or a loved one are struggling, we can help. Request a call today.

 2. Recognizing the Need for a Higher Power or Source of Strength

-Participants are encouraged to find a sense of spiritual grounding in their addiction recovery from substance use or alcohol addiction, whether through faith in a higher power, nature, emotional support, community, or personal values.
+Participants are encouraged to find spiritual connection during their recovery from substance or alcohol addiction.
+This can be through faith in a higher power, nature, community support, or personal values.

 3. Turning Over Control to a Higher Power

-By relinquishing the illusion of control to a higher power, individuals can focus on their recovery journey with humility and openness.
-The belief in a higher power and practicing these spiritual principles permits individuals to participate in formal treatment through means like addiction recovery, individual counseling, cognitive behavioral therapy, residential programs, and more to tackle their substance use.
+Giving up the idea of control to a higher power helps people focus on their recovery journey with humility and openness.
+This belief allows individuals to take part in formal treatment such as individual counseling and live-in programs to address their substance use.

 4. Taking a Fearless Moral Inventory of Oneself